willshacklett/cft-cancer-sim/README.md

 This model demonstrates that:
 - Order and cooperation can emerge from constraint coupling alone
-- Failure modes (invasion, divergence, instability) arise when constraints weaken
+- Characteristic failure modes (invasion, divergence, instability) arise when constraints weaken
 - No explicit biological rules are required for cancer-like dynamics to appear

 This supports a systems-level view where pathology is a failure of constraint integrity,